daveRendon/wikiazure-podcast/_pages/about.md

 <p>Welcome to the WikiAzure Podcast where we talk about embracing tech intensity to build your own digital capabilities!</p>

-<p>The WikiAzure Podcast will help you get the skills required to advance your career so that you can stay ahead of the curve on the azure ecosystem, provide a better understanding of the Cloud & AI and become deeply knowledgeable about the latest technologies. </p>
+<p>WikiAzure Podcast will help you get the skills required to advance your career and stay ahead of the curve on the azure ecosystem, provide a better understanding of the Cloud & AI and become deeply knowledgeable about the latest technologies.</p>

 <h4>How often will new episodes be published?</h4>